 Crofelemer is currently being evaluated for the prophylaxis of CTD in adult solid tumor patients receiving targeted therapy with or without standard chemotherapy.
 A significant proportion of patients undergoing cancer therapy experience diarrhea.
-Novel targeted cancer therapy agents, such as epidermal growth factor receptor and tyrosine kinase inhibitors, may activate intestinal chloride secretory pathways leading to increased chloride secretion into the gut lumen, coupled with significant loss of water that would result in secretory diarrhea.
+Novel targeted cancer therapy agents, such as epidermal growth factor receptors and tyrosine kinase inhibitors, may activate intestinal chloride secretory pathways, leading to increased chloride secretion into the gut lumen and significant water loss that would result in secretory diarrhea.

 According to data appearing in "Treatment Guidelines for CID" (chemotherapy-induced diarrhea) in the April 2004 issue of Gastroenterology and Endoscopy News, diarrhea is the most common adverse event reported in chemotherapy patients.
-Approved third-party supportive care products for chemotherapy-induced nausea and vomiting ("CINV") include Sustol, Aloxi, Akynzeo and Sancuso.
+Approved third-party supportive care products for chemotherapy-induced nausea and vomiting ("CINV") include Sustol, Aloxi, Akynzeo, and Sancuso.
 According to a market research report by iHealthcareAnalyst, Inc., the global market for CINV drugs is estimated to reach a value of \$3.9 billion by 2029.

 Diarrhea has been reported as the most common side effect of the recently approved CDK 4/6 inhibitor abemaciclib and the pan HER TKI neratinib, with occurrence ranging from 86% to >95% and grade 3 over 40%, in published studies.
 Diarrhea in this patient population has the potential to cause dehydration, potential infections, and non-adherence to treatment.
-A novel antidiarrheal like crofelemer may hold promise for treating secretory diarrhea-and therefore also support long term cancer treatment adherence-in this population.
+In this population, a novel anti-diarrheal like crofelemer may hold promise for treating secretory diarrhea-and therefore also support long-term cancer treatment adherence.